danielfett/draft-dpop/main.md

 respective counterparts in the same message structures and flows of the larger protocol defined by this specification.

+## Binding to Client Identity

+In cases where DPoP is used with client authentication, it is only bound to authentication by being coincident in the same TLS tunnel.
+Since the DPoP proof is not directly cryptographically bound to the authentication, it's possible that the authentication or the DPoP messages were copied into the tunnel.
+While including the URI in the DPoP can partially mitigate some of this risk, modifying the authentication mechanism to provide cryptographic binding between authentication and DPoP could provide better protection.
+However, providing additional binding with authentication through the modification of authentication mechanisms or other means is beyond the scope of this specification.

 # IANA Considerations {#IANA}

 ##  OAuth Access Token Type Registration